 Once you’ve been on Snapchat for a while, Snapchat will assign you some “best friends.”
 Right now, I only have two best friends, and sometimes I have three—and I gave birth to all of them.
-Chloe isn’t my best friend right now because she barely remembers she has a phone, much less Snapchat (I guess I am thankful for that, although she can be hard for me to get a hold of!).
+My middle daughter isn’t my best friend right now because she barely remembers she has a phone, much less Snapchat (I guess I am thankful for that, although she can be hard for me to get a hold of!).
 My other two kids send snaps to me regularly enough that they stay my best friends.

-Sophia has 8 best friends on Snapchat.
+My youngest has 8 best friends on Snapchat.
 I like being able to see who she is talking to the most.
 Her top 4 best friends change positions here and there, but are mostly pretty stable (and I am one of them!), and her bottom 4 best friends are often changing and falling off the list and being replaced by another friend just because she sent them more snaps that day.